CentreForDigitalHumanities/cookiecutter-webapp-deluxe/README.md

 The commands all rely on external software and documenting them in full detail is beyond the scope of this README.
 The most important gotchas are listed below.

  - `yarn django migrate` is a command that the post-generation script would normally automate for you.
 If it is listed for you to execute manually, this means that automatic database migration failed.
 In nearly all cases, this is due to the previous step (database *creation*) also having failed.
 The post-generation script cannot be aware of this because `psql` does not follow the convention of returning a non-zero exit status on failure.
 So, before you run `yarn django migrate`, first search for a line starting with `psql` in the `bootstrap.log`, read the debug output following that line and get the database created.
 You may wish to consult the [PostgreSQL documentation][11] as you go.
- - `git push -u origin master develop` requires the `origin` remote repository to exist.
+ - `git push -u origin main develop` requires the `origin` remote repository to exist.
 If it doesn't, create it first.
 If you create a new repository on GitHub or a similar hosting service, opt out of initializing it with a README, a `.gitignore`, a license or anything like that; the cookiecutter already takes care of all of those things.

 [11]: https://www.postgresql.org/docs/10/index.html